michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 GROUP BY timeb, entity_id
 ```

-$__timeFilter("bucket") is a Grafana macro that automatically adjusts the time range based on the dashboard’s time selection.
+The `$__timeFilter("bucket")` is a Grafana macro that automatically adjusts the time range based on the dashboard’s time selection.
 Grafana internally converts it to an expression like:
 ```sql
 "bucket" BETWEEN '2022-12-31T23:00:00Z' AND '2025-04-27T08:37:12.797Z'
 ```
 This ensures that your query only pulls data for the selected time range.

-Transformations for Data Formatting
+**Transformations for Data Formatting**

 Once the query is set, it's time to adjust the data in Grafana.
 The next step involves using the Transformations tab in Grafana to manipulate the data into the right format for visualization.